AdamCottrill/glisDbTools/README.md

   sources could be added in the future as needed (eg. - fishnet archive, Lake Superior FCIN master ect.)

-+ split template - given a template that contains multiple projects, split it into separate template databases that can be run through process validate and uploaded individuall if desired.
-It should take an optional prj_cds argument.
-If prj_cds is null, all of projects in the database will be put into project specific template databases, if it is provided, only the specified projects will be split out.

-+ merge templates - given a list of two or more populated templates, merge them into a single template data base that can be run through process validate or uploaded to glis.
-There are instances where scrubbing several related projects is more effecient when they are in the same template.

 + prune_prj_cds - delete all of the records from the target database for the specified project code(s)

-+ recode prj_cd - occasionally, a project code needs to change.
-The referencial integrity built into the template database can make this challenging.
-This function will automate this task without risk of corrupting the database or losing any data.

 + clone_design_tables - often users want to be able to repeat a past project and need to get the FN0* tbales in a new template database